spatie/blender-css/README.md

 ## Installation

 This package is custom built for [Spatie](https://spatie.be) projects and is therefore not registered on npm.
-In order to install it via yarn you have to go through our registry in your `.yarnrc` file
+In order to install it via *Yarn* you have to go through our registry in your `.yarnrc` file

 ```txt
 registry https://npm.spatie.be